-Ethiopis Tafara, General Counsel and Vice President, Corporate Risk and Sustainability
+Ethiopis Tafara, General Counsel and Vice President, Legal, Compliance Risk, and ESG Sustainability

-Ethiopis Tafara is a Vice President for Corporate Risk and Sustainability and the General Counsel.
-In this capacity, he is responsible for IFC’s legal and financial recovery operations.
-He also oversees the organization’s comprehensive approach to risk management and provides leadership for IFC’s environmental, social, and governance standards.
+Ethiopis Tafara is IFC’s General Counsel and Vice President for Legal, Compliance Risk, and Environmental, Social, and Governance Sustainability.
+In this capacity, he is responsible for IFC’s non-financial risk, including the legal and compliance functions and its environmental, social, and governance operations.

 Mr. Tafara has practiced as a regulatory lawyer for close to 20 years, focusing on international securities regulation and cross-border law enforcement and litigation.
-He is a recognized leader in developing and promoting regulatory and governance standards to support global securities markets.
-He has advised developing countries on the reforms needed to grow capital markets and has led in the formulation of standards for regulators, oversight bodies, and securities markets' participants around the world.
+He is a recognized thought leader on regulatory and governance standards underpinning securities markets.
+He has advised developing countries on reforms needed to grow capital markets, and has led in the formulation of standards for regulators, oversight bodies, and market participants around the world.

 He joined IFC in April 2013 from the U.S. Securities and Exchange Commission, where he served as the Director of the Office of International Affairs.
 During his tenure, he advised the Commission on the international implications regarding the implementation of the Sarbanes-Oxley, and Dodd-Frank Acts, and significantly expanded the SEC’s capacity-building programs for regulators and oversight bodies across emerging markets.
 Mr. Tafara has also been recognized for his leadership in facilitating cross-border investor access by promoting mutual recognition of comparable regulations across markets.
 The adoption of this approach has promoted adherence to higher-quality standards across securities markets.
 For his contributions, Mr. Tafara was awarded the prestigious Chairman’s Award for Excellence in 2008.

-Mr. Tafara has held leadership positions in a number of international bodies, working to advance global standards for securities regulation and codes of conduct by market participants.
-He has served as the Vice Chairman of the Board of the International Organizations for Securities Commissions, the Chairman of the Public Interest Oversight Board Monitoring Group, the SEC Deputy to the Financial Stability Board and the IFRS Foundation Monitoring Board, and led IOSCO task forces to set higher standards and codes of conduct for rating agencies and accounting firms following the financial scandals in the 2000s.
+Mr. Tafara has held leadership positions in a number of international bodies, working to advance global standards for securities regulation and codes of conduct for market participants.
+He has served as the Vice Chairman of the Board of the International Organizations for Securities Commissions (IOSCO), the Chairman of the Public Interest Oversight Board Monitoring Group, the SEC Deputy to both the Financial Stability Board (FSB) and the IFRS Foundation Monitoring Board, and led IOSCO task forces to set standards and codes of conduct for rating agencies and accounting firms following the financial scandals in the 2000s.

-Mr. Tafara teaches a course on Regulation of International Securities Markets at the Georgetown University Law Center and has published a number of articles in leading journals, including the Harvard International Law Journal and the Georgetown Journal of International Law.
+Mr. Tafara is an Adjunct Professor on Regulation of International Securities Markets at the Georgetown University Law Center, and has published a number of articles in leading journals, including the Harvard International Law Journal and the Georgetown Journal of International Law.